 Addis Ababa, Ethiopia

 I took this photo when I went to Ethiopia over the summer for a vacation in 2016.
 This church is one of the oldest churches found in Ethiopia and it is called Entoto Mariam church.
 It is found at a very high elevation and overlooks the city of Addis Ababa, the capital city of Ethiopia.
-Inside, it has the first and the ancient church built by Emperor Menelik II in 1877 G.C.
-It is also home to the first tomb of Empress Taitu called "Shera Bet" built in 1918 G.C.
+Inside, it has the first and ancient church built by Emperor Menelik II in 1877 G.C.
+It is also home to the first tomb of Empress Taitu, called "Shera Bet," built in 1918 G.C.
 Emperor Menelik and Empress Taitu's Memorial Museum and Palace is also found here and it is a very popular tourist destination in Ethiopia.

 Madeleine Hoecklin ’20

-This cityscape perspective of Yangon provides insight into the workings and lively activity of Myanmar's largest city, evidence of the history and of the current transitional stage based on the mix of architectural styles of buildings, and indications of the rapid development taking place.
+This cityscape perspective of Yangon provides insight into the workings and lively activity of Myanmar's largest city, evidence of the history and the current transitional stage based on the mix of architectural styles of buildings, and indications of the rapid development taking place.

 Lyn Watts ’17